Our Lady of Mount-Carmel

 Notre-Dame: Revisioned

-For nearly a decade after its closure, Notre-Dame du Mont-Carmel remained in the Diocese of Portland, yet sat empty and unheated, gradually incurring damages and deterioration during long winters and from the minor tremors of an occasional earthquake.
-Recognizing the historical significance, cultural importance, and architectural distinctiveness of the former church, Joseph Donald Cyr–a native of Edmundston, New Brunswick–began making efforts in the early years of its closure to formally acquire the site to ensure its preservation.
+For nearly a decade after its closure, Notre-Dame du Mont-Carmel remained in the Diocese of Portland, yet sat empty and unheated, gradually incurring deterioration from long winters and minor tremors of an occasional earthquake.
+Recognizing the historical significance, cultural importance, and architectural distinctiveness of the former church, Joseph Donald Cyr — a native of Edmundston, New Brunswick — began making efforts in the early years of its closure to formally acquire the site to ensure its preservation.

 Though their intentions were commendable, the lawsuit was dismissed in 1983, with the court ruling the nature of the dispute as ecclesiastical more so than civil.

 Official phases of the restoration were soon finalized and implemented, which continue to be executed today.
-Since 1984, the former Notre-Dame du Mont-Carmel has endured unfathomable transformation and, as a result, has kindled a renewed interest in the sociocultural and historical significance of the vale within which it resides–a feat Joseph Donald Cyr helped to initiate and spearhead.
-The Musée culturel du Mont-Carmel continues to welcome individuals from both the local region and the world over who find themselves in the special borderland that is the St. John Valley.
+Since 1984, the former Notre-Dame du Mont-Carmel has endured unfathomable transformation and, as a result, has kindled a renewed interest in the sociocultural and historical significance of the vale within which it resides — a feat Joseph Donald Cyr helped initiate and spearhead.
+The Musée culturel du Mont-Carmel continues to welcome individuals from both the local region and the world over who find themselves in the special borderland that is the Saint John Valley.

-Continue to explore our website to learn more about the history of the Mont-Carmel parish and the restoration efforts of the former Notre-Dame du Mont-Carmel!
+Explore spotlights and news stories – both past and continuing – featuring the Musée, the history of the Mont-Carmel parish, and the restoration efforts of the former Notre-Dame du Mont-Carmel.

 Contributors